Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a Junior Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is a 65-year-old female called Mary Poppin, presenting with restricted hand movements.
 Please take a history and perform an appropriate examination.

 Patient History: